Canada and the Vietnam War: Deserters

 Distinct from draft resisters, there were also deserters from the U.S. armed forces who also made their way to Canada.
 There was pressure from both the United States and Canada for the deserters to be arrested, or at least stopped at the border.

 The deserters have not been pardoned and may still face pro forma arrest, as the case of Allen Abney demonstrated in March 2006.
-Another similar case was that of Richard Allen Shields: He had deserted the U.S. Army in Alaska in 1972 after serving a year in Vietnam.
+Another similar case was that of Richard Allen Shields, who had deserted the U.S. Army in Alaska in 1972 after serving a year in Vietnam.
 Twenty-eight years later, on March 22, 2000, while he attempted to drive a lumber truck across the US-Canada border (in Metaline Falls, Washington) he was arrested by U.S. Customs agents and jailed at Fort Sill.

 He was discharged from the Army with an Other Than Honorable discharge in April 2000.

 Other noteworthy deserters from that era include the following: